 A tightly formed ball of aluminum foil (about the size of a tennis ball) works much like a dryer sheet would—and it’s reusable.
 Laundry comes out completely static-free and that cuts down on wrinkles, too.
 Use that same ball for a year or more—or until you notice static has returned, which means it’s time to make a new aluminum ball.

 For nearly magical, all-purpose stain remover, mix one-part blue Dawn dishwashing liquid with two parts hydrogen peroxide.
+(You can make 1 part equal any measurement of your choice, then simply multiply accordingly).
 Pour directly onto the stain. sprinkle on a bit of baking soda for an extra scrubbing element.
 Let it sit for an hour or so, then launder as usual.

 Add coffee or tea

 Mix a solution of one-gallon lukewarm water and two tablespoons baby (no tears) shampoo.
 Soak the shrunken garment for about ten minutes.
 Don’t rinse!
 Simply blot out all the excess water with a dry towel and very gently lay it flat on a fresh towel.